11 Tips to Increase Email Open Rates for Ecommerce (2026)

 3. Cut out words that trigger spam filters

-• Words that look like spammy or unethical behavior: “buy direct”, “no hidden costs”, “no catch”, “no questions asked”, “cancel at any time”
+• Shady-sounding offers: "no catch", "no questions asked", "cancel at any time"

 4. Segment your audience